 The Man in the High Castle is another sci-fi horror fiction that represents politics, religion, and the Holocaust.
 It’s like the epitome of a dystopian society set in an alternate reality where Nazis won the Second World War.
 It deals with all five definitions of dystopian fiction published in 1962.
 The story is set in an America divided into the Japanese-controlled Pacific States of America and the German-controlled eastern portion of the country.

 In this reality, a man known as the Man in the High Castle has written a book where the Allies won the war, and the Nazis lost.
 Seemingly a window into another universe.
 The book is so great that it would have been so easy for PKD (author) to glamorize the story with Nazis running around killing everyone and rebellions.
-But the author approached this differently.
+However, the author approached this differently.
 It’s a quiet, subtle book that looks at how ordinary people deal with the question of morality and how they survive during dark times.
 While reading, I remembered the novel Brave New World because it also has the same situations.
 So I highly recommend it to you.

 Author: Philip K